 Healthy Food from Birth to 5

-The Minnesota Department of Health WIC Division will lead a Midwest State Initiative to support online WIC food purchases.
+In 2022, the Minnesota Department of Health WIC Division began leading a Midwest State Initiative to support online WIC food purchases.

-Together with Iowa and Nebraska WIC Programs, Minnesota will be designing an equitable shopping experience for participants by implementing online ordering at Hy-Vee grocery stores, the retail partner in each state.
+Together with Iowa and Nebraska WIC Programs, Minnesota designed an equitable shopping experience for participants by implementing online ordering at Hy-Vee grocery stores, the retail partner in each state.

 WIC safeguards the health of pregnant women, infants and children up to age 5 through nutrition education and grocery vouchers funded by the U.S. Department of Agriculture.
 In Minnesota, is administered by the Minnesota Department of Health’s WIC.

 More than 180,000 infants and children eligible for WIC in Minnesota.
 Yet, less than 60 percent are enrolled in WIC, ranking Minnesota with the third highest in the country.